-Annually, over 20,000 people visit the emergency room because of carbon monoxide poisoning.
-This colorless, odorless gas is known as the silent killer because it’s virtually undetectable without a carbon monoxide detector.
+Annually, over 20,000 people go to the emergency room due to carbon monoxide poisoning.
+The odorless, colorless gas is called the silent killer because it’s virtually undetectable without a carbon monoxide detector.

 - Place a CO detector on each floor of your home and swap out the batteries annually.

-- Keep all potential sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from space heaters, stoves, furnaces or fireplaces.
+- Keep all potential sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from fireplaces, furnaces, stoves, or space heaters.

-- Before igniting a fire in the fireplace, be sure to check to ensure the chimney damper is open and unclogged.
+- Before igniting a fire in the fireplace, always check to confirm the chimney damper is open and unobstructed.

-- Do not leave portable heaters or fireplaces neglected.
+- Do not leave portable heaters or fireplaces alone.
 Turn off space heaters and ensure all embers in the fireplace are totally extinguished before going to bed or leaving home.

 - Space heaters should always be situated on the floor, and on a hard, nonflammable surface, like ceramic tile.
-Keep children and furbabies away from space heaters.
+Keep kids and furbabies away from space heaters.

-- When buying a new space heater, buy a model that turns off automatically if the heater tumbles over.
+- When purchasing a new space heater, purchase a model that turns off automatically if the heater tumbles over.